stephanielenehan/PP1-Handsome-Hounds/README.md

  Future Development : Match Favicon to Logo

-WCAG source: (https://www.boia.org/) Bureau of Internet Accessibility.
-The Web Content Accessibility Guidelines (WCAG) is the international standard for digital accessibility.
-WCAG contains a number of success criteria that apply to icons.
-This criterion requires the visual presentation of text and images of text to maintain a contrast ratio of at least 4.5:1.
-The contrast ratio refers to the difference in luminance (light) between a foreground element and its background.

-Many icons contain text, and users with vision disabilities may not be able to perceive text with a low contrast ratio.
-Even if an icon does not contain text, it’s a good idea to keep the icon within WCAG’s thresholds — remember, you’re including the icon because you want users to click on it.
-If the image is invisible to some people, it’s not doing its job.

-NOTE TO SELF: Does a favicon support the equivilent of an alt description for screen readers and accessibility?

-NOTE TO SELF:
-Screenprint of related images on istock (shown on icon-icons.com)
- - Might be of use as related background images?
-Keep accessibility in mind.

-NOTE TO SELF: add section on accessibility testing.
-There is a link on https://www.boia.org/ to test website.
-Test Favicon
-Test all Icons
-Test all logos
-Test background images
-Test fonts chosen and default back up fonts.
  - Original fonts chosen  font-family: Verdana, Geneva, Tahoma, found to be now deleted or unsupported by Google fonts.
  - New fonts chosen font-family: Roboto Flex, Roboto Mono.
 Ref recommended on https://morningtrain.dk/en/examples-of-good-fonts/